quicwg/multipath/draft-ietf-quic-multipath.md

 ## MAX_PATHS frames {#max-paths-frame}

-A MAX_PATHS frame (type=0x15228c0b) informs the peer of the cumulative number of paths it is permitted to open.
+A MAX_PATHS frame (type=0x15228c0b) informs the peer of largest Path ID that is permitted to use on any path.

 MAX_PATHS frames are formatted as shown in {{fig-max-paths-frame-format}}.